0xPARC/0xparc-intro-book/src/mpc.typ

   Of course, the solution is to use a hash function!
   So here is the new version of our garbled gate.
-  For simplicity, I'll assume it's an AND gate -- so the outputs will be (the passwords encoding) 0, 0, 0, 1.
+  For simplicity, we'll assume it's an AND gate -- so the outputs will be (the passwords encoding) 0, 0, 0, 1.
   #table(
     columns: 2,